MobilePerceptionLab/MultiCamCalib/README.md

 ## References

 <a id="1">[1]</a>
 Yifu Wang*, Wenqing Jiang*, Kun Huang, S oren Schwertfeger and Laurent Kneip.
-"Accurate calibration ofmulti-perspective cameras from a generalization of the hand-eye constraint" ,submit to the 2022 IEEE International conference on robotics and automation (ICRA).
+"Accurate calibration ofmulti-perspective cameras from a generalization of the hand-eye constraint" ,accepted by the 2022 IEEE International conference on robotics and automation (ICRA).